Laggrif/Youtube_Download/README.md

 ## Building
 Clone the project on your local machine, download ffmpeg from <a href='https://ffmpeg.org/download.html'>their website</a> and extract it under ```src/ffmpeg```.
+To build the installer, you will need to install NSIS.
+You can find it on <a href='https://nsis.sourceforge.io/Download'>their website</a>.
 Install the python packages with ```pip install requirements.txt``` and run ```Build.py```.
 You now have your own .exe installer

 ## Still in development, new features will eventually be added